-UC San Diego offers patients comprehensive medical, educational and surgical services in a comfortable, community setting.
+We offer patients comprehensive medical, educational and surgical services in a comfortable, community setting.
+With appropriate evaluation and treatment, no woman has to suffer from pelvic floor disorders, including urinary incontinence.

-Our office now offers appointments with physical therapist Cindy Furey.
-She uses a proactive, manual treatment approach with the goals of minimizing discomfort, expediting recovery, and restoring and enhancing function in her patients.
+Our physical therapists use a proactive, manual treatment approach with the goals of minimizing discomfort, expediting recovery, and restoring and enhancing function in her patients.

 - Medication therapy (while medication alone rarely cures incontinence, some anticholinergic medications or antidepressants can provide relief in combination with exercise and/or behavioral therapy)